Search⌘ K

 What is DNS?

-The domain name system (DNS) is the Internet’s naming service that maps human-friendly domain names to machine-readable IP addresses.
-The service of DNS is transparent to users.
-When a user enters a domain name in the browser, the browser has to translate the domain name to IP address by asking the DNS infrastructure.
-Once the desired IP address is obtained, the user’s request is forwarded to the destination web server.
+The Domain Name System (DNS) is a naming service that maps human-friendly domain names to machine-readable IP addresses.
+This process is transparent to users.
+When you enter a domain name, the browser queries the DNS infrastructure to translate it into an IP address, then forwards the request to the destination server.

 Important details

-• Name servers: It’s important to understand that the DNS isn’t a single server.
-It’s a complete infrastructure with numerous servers.
-DNS servers that respond to users’ queries are called name servers.
+• Name servers: DNS is a distributed infrastructure, not a single server.
+The servers that respond to queries are called name servers.

-• Resource records: The DNS database stores domain name to IP address mappings in the form of resource records (RR).
-The RR is the smallest unit of information that users request from the name servers.
-There are different types of RRs.
-The table below describes common RRs.
-The three important pieces of information are type, name, and value.
-The name and value change depending upon the type of the RR.
+• Resource records: The DNS database stores mappings as resource records (RR).
+An RR is the smallest unit of information requested from name servers.
+It contains three key fields: type, name, and value.

 Common Types of Resource Records